gastonlucca/Gaston-Portfolio/README.md

 # [Project 3.2 (PowerBI): Support Function Cost Automation + Sales: Objetives, Estructure & Dashboards](https://github.com/gastonlucca/Gaston-Portfolio)
 * OBJECTIVES:

-1. To improve collection, preparation and display of data to promote a change in financial analysis department.
+1. To improve the collection, preparation, and display of data to promote a change inthe  financial analysis department.
-2. Automatization of process that it is been build from different sources (SAP ERP, ORACLE, manual settings, local files)
+2. Automatization of the process that it is been built from different sources (SAP ERP, ORACLE, manual settings, local files)

 * ESTRUCTURE: